laboon/CS1699_Fall2018/syllabus.md

    * Transfer contesting
    * PoW sampling via PoW skiplists

+2. NO CLASS - THANKSGIVING BREAK

+## Week 14 (Week of 26 Nov):

-2. Societal Impacts _(READING: BCT, Chapter 11)_
+1. Societal Impacts _(READING: BCT, Chapter 11)_
    * Decentralization of institutions
    * Blockchain interaction with the "real world"
    * Economic impact
    * Political impact

-## Week 14 (Week of 26 Nov):

-1. Ethereum - the "World Computer"
-   * Blockchain with Turing-complete programming
-   * Smart contract programming model
-   * Solidity and the Ethereum Virtual Machine
-   * ERC-20 tokens and ICOs
-   * dapps
-   * Specific examples, e.g. Golem, Storj, Augur, Cryptokitties

-2. Societal Impacts _(discussion class - ATTENDANCE MANDATORY)_
-   * DUE: Blockchain Impact Paper
+2. MIDTERM 3

 ## Week 15 (Week of 3 Dec):

 1. Overview of the Course and the Future of Blockchain Technology
    * Recent changes and roadmap of Bitcoin (Segregated Witness a.k.a.
 SegWit, Bitcoin / Bitcoin Cash fork, Lightning Network)
+   * The ethics of Bitcoin
-   * Philosophy of Bitcoin
+   * The economics of Bitcoin
    * Current political climate and its impact on cryptocurrency

-2. MIDTERM 3
+2. Societal Impacts _(discussion class - ATTENDANCE MANDATORY)_
+  * DUE: Blockchain Impact Paper